Harold Ramirez Player Props: Rays vs. Rangers

 - The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have a 3.58 team ERA that ranks fourth among all league pitching staffs.
+- The Rangers' 3.65 team ERA ranks fifth among all MLB pitching staffs.

-- Rangers pitchers combine to surrender the second-fewest home runs in baseball (56 total, 0.9 per game).
+- Rangers pitchers combine to give up 58 home runs (0.9 per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.